On average, couples in the U.S. spent $30,000 to tie the knot in 2022 — without considering additional expenses such as honeymoons and bridal showers.

 The sooner, the better.
 Most wedding insurance will only cover losses that occur after you buy the policy, which is why you should get insurance before any wedding-related payments or reservations are made.

-It is possible to shop for wedding insurance at the last minute, with a few key caveats.
-Some of the best wedding insurance providers — including ones featured in this review — allow you to purchase your policy up to a day before the event, generally without any increased premium costs.
+That said, it is possible to shop for wedding insurance at the last minute, with a few key caveats.
+Some of the best wedding insurance providers — including ones featured in this review — allow you to purchase your policy up to a day before your special day, generally without any increased premium costs.

 However, in the event of trouble, you may not then be able to claim the cost of wedding purchases you’ve already made, such as deposits you placed to secure services.
 Nor will you be covered for events that are foreseeable by that point, such as a major hurricane whose extreme weather is already threatening the wedding site.

 What to watch out for when purchasing wedding insurance

 Before you make any decisions regarding wedding insurance, we recommend you do your own research and make sure to get all your questions answered.
 Only then will you have the peace of mind that comes from knowing your big day will be covered if the worst were to happen.